CSE142/Home/README.md

 fine.
 Then click "Logout" (upper right) to get back to the homepage and the big golden button.

 Now, click the big golden button and login with your `@ucsd.edu` email address.You'll be presented with a list of Course Environments to choose from.
-Select the one for `CSE 142L [FA21]`.
+Select the one for `CSE 142L - Software Proj Comp Arch - Swanson [FA22] - Lab 1` (if you're doing Lab 1).

 After a progress bar, you'll end up at the Jupyter Notebook file browser.
 Looking at an empty directory (unless you've used the Datahub before, in which